 Empowers poor African children, women and families to escape poverty through community-based self-help programs that improve health, expand education, create businesses, and protect wildlife.

-Provides medical relief to underserved children in Africa and developing countries worldwide via the establishment of pediatric health clinics and medical mission opportunities for volunteers.
+Provides medical relief to underserved children in Sub Saharan Africa and the developing world by creating health clinics and providing preventative health education programs and community outreach.
+We provide medical mission opportunities for volunteers.

 Empowering women across East Africa to improve their lives with business training, support groups and small business loans through village loan programs.
 Administered by local women, we have helped over 12,000 women and issued $4.5 million in loans.